EdmundYuen/RootSetup/README.md

     > The simplest way is to delete the hosts file `rm /etc/hosts` and restart bash `exit`.
 The hosts file will be automatically updated.

 5. Restart bash, type `root` and analyse away

+6. Note: The latest version of Bash on Ubuntu on Windows runs on Ubuntu 16 with gcc g++ 5.
+Downgrade gcc g++ to 4.8 to maintain compatibility with 5.34/36.
+It is unclear if there's a need to use Ubuntu 14 to maintain compatibility.
+Alternatively, install a more recent release of Root compatible with Ubuntu 16 and gcc g++ 5.